ipython-contrib/jupyter_contrib_nbextensions/CONTRIBUTING.md

 # Contributing to jupyter notebook nbextensions

 We are super happy that you intend to contribute to the nbextensions!
-You can discuss improvements in issues and improvement them in pull requests.
+You can discuss improvements in issues and implement them in pull requests.

 ## Create an issue